pluralsight/guides/draft/front-end-javascript/ionic-2-and-firebase/article.md

 ```
 Copy that and save it for later.

 Now go to the database and select rules.
 Firebase by default requires you to be authenticated.
-We are going to change that so anyone can access our app and add authentication later.
+We are going to change that so anyone can access our app, and we add authentication later.
 This way we can get our core functionality done without having to type a username and password everytime we run.
 Remember this will be changed in a later part.

-Change your rules to be this and publish them:
+Change your rules to this and publish them:
 ```
 {
   "rules": {